For high-temperature plasma simulations, one needs

 computational load than with the Los Alamos code.

-The derived field equations to be solved are
+The derived field equations to be solved are fully implicit ones in

 which unknown quantities appear on the leftside of the equations.
 The